 Common symptoms of a traumatic brain injury include headache, confusion, lightheadedness, dizziness, blurred vision or tired eyes, ringing in the ears, bad taste in the mouth, fatigue or lethargy, changes in sleep patterns, behavioral or mood changes, and trouble with memory, concentration, attention, or thinking.

-Several events can cause a traumatic brain injury, including a slip and fall accident, car accident, trucking accident, motorcycle accident, work accident, defective product, an accident due to a dangerous condition, struck by or against an object, and assaults.
+Several events can cause a traumatic brain injury, including a slip and fall accident, car accident, hit and run accidents, trucking accident, motorcycle accident, work accident, defective product, an accident due to a dangerous condition, struck by or against an object, and assaults.
 Brain injuries can also result from medical malpractice.
 These serious injuries may be a result of a childbirth complication, improper application of anesthesia, incorrect medication, poor oxygen monitoring or a number of other incidents that warrant the attention of an Ocala brain injury lawyer.

 A traumatic brain injury typically occurs after a violent blow or jolt to the head or body, according to the Mayo Clinic.
 After the injury, there is a decline in the brain’s ability to function.
 In some cases, the injury can be due to a physical object, such as a bullet, that is lodged into the person’s skull.
 For some people with traumatic brain injuries, the consequences may disappear over time as the body begins to heal itself.
 However, most TBIs are more serious.
 In the most severe cases, a TBI can lead to a comatose state or even death.